fevid/wireguard-dpi-circumvention-converter/README.md

 ## Customization Notes

 This fork extends the original [ProtonVPN-Converter](https://github.com/protontestguide/ProtonVPN-Converter) with the following enhancements:
-- Removed ProtonVPN-specific UI, allowing conversion of any WireGuard configuration.
+- UI Overhauled and Removed ProtonVPN-specific UI, allowing conversion of any WireGuard configuration.
 - Improved country code detection to support a broader range of proxy names.
 - Translated to English.